The Eternal Abode of Bliss: A Devotee's Life in Golok

 "Every soul is an eternal servant of God."

-Like a part serving the whole, a soul finds its highest bliss in serving God.
-The life of a devotee in Golok is a continuous, ever-increasing flow of divine ecstasy, with no pain, suffering, or a single moment to be bored.
+Like a part serving the whole, a jeev finds its highest bliss in serving God.
+The life of a devotee in Golok is a continuous flow of divine ecstasy, with no pain, suffering, or a single moment of boredom.

 Conclusion